Updated: Jan 9

 Bloom Impact Investing is an impact investment app that will allow users to invest in one green fund that delivers true environmental impact.
-Our fund includes carefully curated climate impact projects, cleantech stocks, green bonds and greentech companies, rigorously researched to ensure you only get the creme de la creme of climate impact investing.
-Several of the companies and projects listed in this blog are also included in the Bloom fund, so you can start investing in innovative cleantech companies from as little as $500, or $5000 for Trusts and Companies..
+Our fund includes carefully curated climate impact projects, cleantech stocks, green bonds and Greentech companies, rigorously researched to ensure you only get the creme de la creme of climate impact investing.
+Several of the companies and projects listed in this blog are also included in the Bloom fund, so you can start investing in innovative cleantech companies from as little as $100, or $5000 for Trusts and Companies.
 (Please refer to the relevant PDS for more information).

-Read on to keep up with the growing trend of climate impact investing.
+Read on for the growing trends of climate impact investing and company spotlights.

 ☀️ Solar Stocks

 Enphase Energy NASDAQ: ENPH